 What is a Huddle?

-Huddles are casual, short meetings for team members to enhance communication and collaboration and ensure everyone is on the same page.
-These short, focused gatherings aim to build team spirit and unity.
+Huddles are casual, brief meetings that enable team members to enhance communication and collaboration, ensuring everyone is on the same page.
+These short, focused gatherings aim to foster team spirit and unity.

 A huddle is typically a 10-15 minute, often spontaneous, meeting where team members exchange ideas, solve problems, offer encouragement, celebrate wins, or review priorities.